Skip to main content

 Join our team of inspirational student ambassadors.
 Actively promote higher education at Teesside University, on and off campus, and get paid for your efforts.

-Engage in volunteering activities in the local community or on University-led volunteering programmes through Volun-tees.
+Engage in volunteering activities in the local community or University-led volunteering programmes through.
+Volun-tees.
+Explore job opportunities with Unitemps - it's a great way to mix and network, and make friends.

 Top tips